RichieGarafola/ASU-FinTech-Python/Unit 14 LSTM Stock Predictor/Evaluate performance.md

 ---

 **Which window size works best for the model?**
-*Accordong  to this model, particularly the one using closing prices, wwindow size of 1 was the best fitting.*
+*Accordong  to this model, particularly the one using closing prices, window size of 1 was the best fitting.*

 ---